AmmarSahyoun/Raw_hub/README.md

 # Raw-data-hub
-Airflow DAGs orchestrate data extraction from various data sources, flatten and save raw data as a parquet files.
+Airflow DAGs orchestrate data extraction from various data sources, flatten and save raw data as a delta table in Fabric lakehouse.